Students are required to pass an audition to enrol in this unit.

 School of Creative Arts

-Dr Arabella Teniswood-Harvey (unit coordinator and lecturer).
-Teaching staff will include instrumental/vocal area coordinators and sessional staff as appropriate.
+Dr Arabella Teniswood-Harvey (unit coordinator).
+Teaching staff will include profile and sessional staff as appropriate.

 |Available as student elective?||Yes|

 - International students

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 Special approval is required for enrolment into TNE Program units.